28th October 2024

 Use a treat, ball or toy

 Taking photos of your canine companion or feline friend is much easier with some help!
-Getting someone to keep your pet engaged and distracted with a treat, ball or toy will allow you to handle the camera without having to multitask.
-If you’re alone, you might be able to manage to hold a bribe with one hand and snap the photo with the other.
+Getting someone to keep your pet engaged and distracted with a treat, ball, or toy will allow you to handle the camera without having to multitask.

-Top tip: hold the treat, ball or toy where you’d like your pet to look but behind the camera, so it doesn’t get in the way of your snap!
+Top tip: Hold the treat, ball, or toy where you’d like your pet to look, but behind the camera – so it doesn’t get in the way of your snap!

 Less is always more!

-A messy or busy background can distract from your photo’s subject.
-If you can’t change what’s behind your pet, get in close so you don’t show a lot of it and keep the focus on your cat or dog.
+In case you can’t change what’s behind your pet, get in close so you don’t show much of the background and keep the focus on your cat or dog.
 This way, they’ll get the attention they deserve!

 Editing your photos

-Now that you have your photos, it’s time to make them even better with some editing.
-Most phone cameras include tools to straighten crooked framing and enhance the existing colour and adjust exposure to really make your pet pop!
+Most phone cameras include tools to straighten crooked framing, enhance the existing colour, and adjust exposure to really make your pet ‘pop’ in their picture!

-Top tip: the cropping tool is great for eliminating unwanted background elements.
+Top tip: The cropping tool is great for eliminating unwanted background elements.

 Have fun and enjoy the outtakes

-Sometimes the best photographs end up being the ones we didn’t mean to take!
-The ones where we’re attacked by wet kisses mid shoot or we’re left with the blur of a distracted pet.
-Whatever you end up with, some of them might not be perfect but make sure you have fun, regardless.
+Sometimes, the best photographs end up being the ones we didn’t mean to take!
+The ones where we’re attacked by wet kisses mid shoot, or we’re left with the blur of a distracted pet.

-Remember: you’re making memories with your pet and creating something to remember them by!
+Remember: You’re making memories with your pet and creating something to remember them by!

 Taken some shots you’d like to share?
 Show us on our Facebook page and let us know how you managed to capture your cat or photograph your pooch!